trabucayre/openFPGALoader/doc/vendors/xilinx.rst

   device/package format is something like xc7a35tcsg324 (arty model).
   See :ghsrc:`src/board.hpp <src/board.hpp>`, or :ghsrc:`spiOverJtag <spiOverJtag>` directory for examples.

-Some boards with UltraScale FPGAs, like the VCU118, support the SPIx8 (Dual Quad SPI) configuration.
+Some boards with UltraScale FPGAs, like the VCU118 and KCU16, support the SPIx8 (Dual Quad SPI) configuration.
 In this case, the ``spix8`` option ``write_cfgmem`` on the above example can be used to generate two ``.mcs`` files, to fit bigger designs or for faster programming.
 Only ``.mcs`` files can be used to program the FPGA in this case.